aryan68125/neovim-config-lua/README.md

 # Nvchad neovim keyboard short cuts :
 - <space> + e = This will open neotree a terminal directory tree just like vs code for neovim (Nvchad)
 - $ : Moves the cursor to the end of the line.
+- <space> + t + h : This brings up the nvchad theme configurator using this you can set yout desired theme in your neovim editor.

 ### Copy and paste shortcuts in neovim
 #### copy paste using internal registers